pcaston/OpenPeerPower.github.io/source/_docs/mqtt/discovery.markdown

 #### Motion detection (binary sensor)

 A motion detection device which can be represented by a [binary sensor](/integrations/binary_sensor.mqtt/) for your garden would send its configuration as JSON payload to the Configuration topic.
-After the first message to `config`, then the MQTT messages sent to the state topic will update the state in Home Assistant.
+After the first message to `config`, then the MQTT messages sent to the state topic will update the state in Open Peer Power.

 - Configuration topic: `homeassistant/binary_sensor/garden/config`
 - State topic: `homeassistant/binary_sensor/garden/state`